BIGJRA/BIGJRA.github.io/reborn.md

 |------------------|---|
 |**Sableye**       |100|

 Back outside, make your way to the entrance to the valley once more.
 Enter the cave on the second tier, and activate the purple crystal to mutate it.
-Head back out and enter the cave on the first tier, and head out the newly formed exit.
+Head back out and enter the cave on the first tier from the left, and head out the newly formed exit.
 You'll find a *Dusk Stone* and a hidden *Rawst Berry*.

-To progress, return to the entrance, un-mutate the cave we just mutated, then go through the original cave once more.
-Following the cave to where we got the green key, we'll see a Light Shard.
-Use it, then create another red cave entrance and go in.
+To progress, return to the entrance, un-mutate the cave we just mutated via the second tier, then go through the cave on the first tier once more.
+Follow this path to a Light Shard, then create another red cave entrance and go in.

 **Lepidopterist Bennett (2x Moomoo Milk).
 Field: Dark Crystal Cavern**
 - Larvesta, Lv.
 58, Ability: Flame Body, Adamant Nature, IVs: 31, EVs: 252/252/4/0/0/0